Thanlyin Technological University FC

-Thihadeepa United FC is a Burmese football club, based at Thanlyin, Yangon.
+Thihadeepa United Football Club is a Burmese football club, based at Thanlyin, Yangon.
 2016 MNL-2 season is their first time MNL pro season.
-Thihadeepa is a University team and play in MNL-2.
+Thihadeepa is a university team and play in MNL-2.
 Thihadeepa teams retired the number 12 for their supporters.

 History

 Thihadeepa United FC was founded on 3 September 2013 at Thanlyin Technological University.
 Thiha Dipa Team and Pada Team combined and became Thanlyin Technological University FC.
 And then, they played in University Leagues.
 Name changed to 'Thihadeepa United FC'.